 - Can an organization use a "mailing address" on its application?

 - What requirements apply if an organization will be represented by an attorney or other authorized representative?

-- Why does Form 1023 request a fax number and e-mail address?
+- Why does Form 1023 request a fax number?

 - Does it matter if an organization is formed in a country other than the United States?